 Why Red Raspberry Leaf Tea During Pregnancy?

 If you keep up your red raspberry leaf tea regimen throughout pregnancy, you may also spend less time in the delivery room.
-One study of 108 women found that those who drank the brew during the final trimester of pregnancy spent less time in the initial labor stages than those who did not.3 A repeat experiment showed that it shortened the second stage by approximately 10 minutes.1 That might not seem like a long time until you try pushing.
-And when pain levels rise, minutes matter.
+One study of 108 women found that those who drank the brew during the final trimester of pregnancy spent less time in the initial labor stages than those who did not.3 A repeat experiment showed that it shortened the second stage by approximately 10 minutes.1 While this difference may seem small, some people find that even modest changes to labor duration can feel meaningful during birth.

-Are There Any Warnings About Using Red Raspberry Leaf Tea During Pregnancy?
+What to Know About Using Red Raspberry Leaf Tea During Pregnancy

 Herbal supplements are unregulated in the U.S. While a box of tea looks innocuous on store shelves, anything that can affect your physiology can have potential adverse effects.
-It may also interfere with other prescription medications you take — so please check with your OB-GYN or midwife before use.
+It may also interfere with other prescription medications you take, so check with your OB-GYN or midwife before use.

 Too much of anything can lead to harm, and drinking red raspberry leaf tea in moderation is wise.
 One cup a day should produce the desired benefits without putting you in danger.1 However, use it with caution or avoid it during your first trimester, as drinking red raspberry leaf tea may increase your chance of miscarriage.1